A little convenient. Dummy file creation command (Windows/Ubuntu) that can specify any size

 table of contents

-the Sky Data
+from the Brain is Sky Data

-System Solutions Department
+System Solutions Department.

-Windows edition
+Windows

 ■Execution environment